gitretard/dementia/README.md

 EXAMPLE: dementia -c 10 -d 2000 brainfuck.bf
 ```

+## Known issues
+1. When using a variable to hold s.chars(). it returns None??????.
+I need to fix the performance issue Also WHY THE ACTUAL FUCK DOES .nth() REQUIRES THE FUCKING VARIABLE TO BE mut??????????.
+IT ALSO IGNORE SOME FUCKING CHARACTERS????

 ## Tutorial

 Oh?
 Don't know how to write brainfuck?
 I'll tell you something